kbventures/ecommerce/README.md

 ## Getting Started

-This is an example of how you setting up our project locally.
+This is an example of how you go about setting up our project locally.
-To get a local copy up and runn follow these simple example steps.
+To get a local copy up and run follow these simple example steps.

 ### Prerequisites